battlecode/battlecode-server-2017/specs.md

 -----
 Battlecode maps are a rectangular grid of squares, each with a pair of integer coordinates.
 Each tile is an instance of `MapLocation`.
 Squares outside the map have TerrainType.OFF_MAP.
 The northwest map square is the origin (0,0).
 Maps specify the spawn points of the teams.

 There are three types of terrain: GROUND, VOID, and ROAD.
 VOID terrain is not traversable and do not have cows.
-ROAD terrain discounts movement-related and sneaking-related actiondelays by a factor of 0.7 for robots on the terrain.
+ROAD terrain discounts movement-related and sneaking-related actiondelays by a factor of 0.7 for robots on the terrain (`GameConstants.ROAD_ACTION_DELAY_FACTOR`).

 ### Map Files

 Maps are specified by XML files, and can be found in the maps folder of the release archive.
 The schema for the files should be fairly intuitive, so if you'd like to add your own maps you can use the provided maps as a basis.
 Each map has an associated random number seed, which the RNG uses to generate random numbers in games played on that map.

 ### Map Constraints
-Official maps used in scrimmages and tournaments must all satisfy the following conditions.
+Official maps used in scrimmages and tournaments must all satisfy the following conditions (see relevant game constants).
 - Maps are completely symmetric either by reflection or 180 degree rotation.
 - The width and height of the map are guaranteed to be between 20 and 100, inclusive.
 - The distance between the spawn points will be at least 10 units (Euclidean distance).